-The District adopted one budget amendment that adjusted the District's cash carried forward to actual during the fiscal year.
+The District adopted one budget amendment that adjusted the District's cash carried forward to actual and increased capital outlay to allow for the purchase of three (3) 2022 F-350 chassis that will be outfitted as rescue vehicles during the fiscal year.
 Budget amendments for significant operating expense variances were not adopted.

-Budget versus actual comparisons are reported in the required supplementary information on pages 67 through 70.
+Budget versus actual comparisons are reported in the required supplementary information on pages 68 through 71.